adharshasam/Lo-fi-Music-Generation/README.md

 # Lo-fi-Music-Generation

-The copyright-free lo-fi audio files used in this project were uploaded by HoliznaCC0 on Free Music Archive.
+Copyright-free lo-fi audio files uploaded by HoliznaCC0 on Free Music Archive were used as training data for this project.

 *__Links to his work!__*